 God’s Lawnmower Backcountry skiing Kessler Peak

-Accessing God's Law Mower is straightforward.
+Accessing God’s Lawn Mower is straightforward.
 Brian House owner of Alpenfit local gym showed our group the most direct ascend.
 Park at the Cardiff Fork trailhead.
-You should be able to spot God's Lawn mower from the parking lot.
-Head up the gated dirt road a ways until you spot a good path to the mellowish ridgeline to the climber's right.
+You should be able to spot God’s Lawn Mower from the parking lot.
+Head up the gated dirt road aways until you spot a good path to the mellowish ridgeline to the climber’s right.
 You may have to cross a small stream, a residential road makes this easy. you will not need to be on the residential road for more than 5 minutes.
-The ridge line is well protected with pine trees and makes for a direct and safe approach.
-As you make your way up the ridge line you will have good views of the skiing and options to drop wherever you wish.
+The ridgeline is well protected with pine trees and makes for a direct and safe approach.
+As you make your way up the ridgeline you will have good views of the skiing and options to drop wherever you wish.
 When nearing the top, the ascend will turn into a scramble/climb.
-The skiing from the top or near top is very rocky and steep.
-Rocks are everywhere above and below the surface of snow.
+The skiing from the top or near the top is very rocky and steep.
+Rocks are everywhere above and below the surface of the snow.
 The last 5 % of the ascend may not be worth the skiing.
-The video below shows how a seemly clear snow field can be riddled with hidden rocks.
+The video below shows how a seemly clear snowfield can be riddled with hidden rocks.
 After skiing the Gnar Gnar the way out is simple.
-Traverse back over the mellow ridge line to the skier's right.
+Traverse back over the mellow ridgeline to the skier’s right.
 The sooner you start your traverse the easier travel will be.

 God’s Lawn mower tour Topo

 As always I take my photography seriously, you should check out the photos here!
 Click Here: Full Photo Gallery